After downtown Chicago protests, unrest spreads to suburbs

 Floyd, a handcuffed black man, died last Monday as a white Minneapolis police officer pressed his knee into Floyd’s neck.
 That officer, Derek Chauvin, and the three others w ere fired.
 Chauvin faces third-degree murder and manslaughter.

-Protests and unrest has unfolded in cities nationwide.
+Protests and unrest — sparked by Floyd’s death and the broader issue of the treatment of black people by police — unfolded in cities nationwide.
 Smaller, mostly peaceful protests, continued Sunday around Chicago, including outside Lightfoot’s house and police headquarters.

 Gov. J.B.
 Pritzker activated 375 Illinois National Guard soldiers to assist with street closures.
 By evening, the Chicago Transit Authority had suspended all bus and rail lines “at the request of public safety officials” with service resuming Monday.
+Metra, a commuter rail agency, suspended service Monday in part for “the safety of the public and our employees.”

 The communities of Tinley Park, Crestwood and Oak Lawn were among those alerting residents to stay home due to civil unrest.
-Police reported a “large disturbance” at a North Riverside mall, including a shooting that left one person hospitalized, according to WBEZ.
+Police reported a “large disturbance” at a North Riverside mall, including a shooting that left one person hospitalized.
 Calumet City officials said hundreds vandalized a mall, prompting an 8 p.m. curfew and the closure of highway exit ramps into the south suburb.

 “Obviously, Calumet City is in a state of emergency,” Mayor Michelle Markiewicz Qualkinbush told The Chicago Tribune.
 “We are shutting down the city to get a handle on this.”